-Iran’s Revolutionary Guards claim they seized a British tanker in the Strait of Hormuz
+As many as 18 Indians on board British tanker seized by Iran in Strait of Hormuz

 Britain, however, claimed that Iran had captured not one but two ships in the Persian Gulf.

+As many as 18 Indians, including the captain, are on board the British tanker that Iran’s Islamic Revolutionary Guard Corps seized in the Strait of Hormuz on Friday, AFP reported on Saturday.
+The other five members of the crew are Filipino, Latvian and Russian.

+The Ministry of External Affairs said it was ascertaining further details.
+“Our mission is in touch with the Govt of Iran to secure the early release & repatriation of Indian nationals,” said the ministry, according to ANI.

-Iran’s Islamic Revolutionary Guard Corps said on Friday that they have seized a British tanker in the Strait of Hormuz for allegedly breaking international maritime rules, AFP reported.
+Iran’s Islamic Revolutionary Guard Corps had said they seized the tanker for violating international maritime regulations.
+However, AFP reported that the tanker collided with a fishing boat.

 The Stena Impero tanker “was confiscated by the Revolutionary Guards at the request of Hormozgan Ports and Maritime Organisation when passing through the strait of Hormuz, the IRGC said.
 The tanker was handed over to the organisation for the required legal procedure and investigation, the Revolutionary Guards said.